konakona418/my-reflection/README.md

 # my-reflection

-This is a tiny C++ library which provides a simple reflection API.
+This is a tiny C++ library which provides a set of simple reflection APIs.

-This project is mainly made for me to learn template usage, and relies heavily on them, which lacks stability and readability guarantees, so I don't think it's a good idea to use it in production.
+This project is mainly made to practice template usage, and while it relies heavily on templates, which lacks stability and readability guarantees, so I don't think it's a good idea to use it in production.

-The development is still under progress, so the API might change in the future.
+The development is still in progress, so the APIs might change in the future.

-However, due to heavy schoolwork, I guess I will have limited time to work on this project. 😭
+Due to heavy schoolwork, I guess I will have limited time to work on this project. 😭

 >
 > I guess some might argue that this is not reflection.